jlynnedow/Language-Learning-Application/README.md

 bailar:bailo:bailas:baila:bailamos:bailáis:bailan<br />

 It should be noted that only one tense can be studied at a time.
 For example, in the text file above, all of the conjugations are in the present indicative tense of spanish.

+# How to run

+Right now, ROML can only be run in the terminal by downloading it and typing<br />
+python Language.py<br />
+into the terminal.
+In the future, I hope to add a user interface that makes using ROML more convieniant